Digital-Back-Office/website/src/content/about/about.md

         - number: 3
-          title: Data Security
+          title: Enterprise-Grade Security
           desc: We specialize in Safeguarding sensitive data, such as customer information, financial records, and intellectual property against unauthorized access and potential misuse.

         - number: 4
-          title: Psychological Understanding of Data
+          title: Human-Centric AI Design
-          desc: Integration of psychology and data reflects the recognition that the human element is crucial in the world of data.
-Data analysis and interpretation are not purely technical processes; they involve understanding the human context in which data operates.
+          desc: Data doesn't exist in a vacuum.
+We design systems that understand the human context and user behavior, ensuring high adoption rates and trust in automated decisions.

         - number: 5
           title: Predictive Intelligence & MLOps